 We are currently self distributing, and we are available at bottle shops and bars in California.

 How can I sign up for your newsletter?

 Our newsletters arrive infrequently, and let you know what we are up to in terms of events, tastings, and new shops, restaurants, and bars.
 Every newsletter includes a discount code for our store.
-You can sign up in the righthand margin of every page of our website.

 Do you ever offer discounts?